 Provide greater clarity in legislation regarding the relationship between the Vegetation SEPP and EP&A Act, particularly in relation to the clearing of vegetation that requires development consent and the enforcement of breaches of the Vegetation SEPP.

 Require copies of all notifications and certificates to be published on the public register, including details of the property where the notified or certified clearing is occurring.

-Implement the recommendations of the Natural Resources Commission, namely:
+Recommendation 18: Resources Commission, namely: